 Faculty

 Jin Ye (IEEE S’13-M’14-SM’16) received the B.S. and M.S. degrees in electrical engineering from Xi’an Jiaotong University, Xi’an, China, in 2008 and 2011, respectively.
 She also received her Ph.D. degree in electrical engineering from McMaster University, Hamilton, Ontario, Canada in 2014.
-She is currently an associate professor of electrical engineering and the director of the Intelligent Power Electronics and Electric Machines Laboratory at the University of Georgia.
+She is currently an associate professor of electrical engineering at the University of Georgia.
+She is the director of the Intelligent Power Electronics and Electric Machine Laboratory and serves as the associate director of Center for Cyber-Physical Systems at the University of Georgia.
+She has received a creative research medal for her significant contributions to power electronics security field and received a best paper award from IEEE Applied Power Electronics Conference.
 She is a general chair of 2019 IEEE Transportation Electrification Conference and Expo (ITEC).
 She has served in the organizing committee of IEEE Energy Conversion Congress and Expo (ECCE) since 2019 as a publication chair and\or woman in engineering (WIE) chair.
 She is a secretary for IEEE power electronics society (PELS) Technical Committee on Transportation Electrification (TC 4).
 She is an associate editor for IEEE Transactions on Power Electronics, IEEE Open Journal of Power Electronics, IEEE Transactions on Vehicular Technology and IEEE Transactions on Industry Applications.
 She was an associate editor for IEEE Transactions on Transportation Electrification 2017-2020.
 Her main research areas include power electronics, electric machines, smart grids, electrified transportation, and cyber-physical security.

 Postdoctoral Associates